FastEval/FastEval/README.md

 # FastEval

-This project allows you to quickly evaluate language models on a number of benchmarks.
+This project allows you to quickly evaluate instruction-following and chat language models on a number of benchmarks.
-It focuses on instruction-following and chat language models.
 See the [comparison to lm-evaluation-harness](docs/comparison-to-lm-eval.md) for more information.
 There is also a [leaderboard](https://fasteval.github.io/FastEval/).

 ## Features